Mysore_Palace

 City Palace, Udaipur

-Situated on the banks of Lake Pichola, the majestic City Palace of Udaipur is distinguished as one of the largest palace complex in India and among the best architectural marvels in Rajasthan.
+Situated on the banks of Lake Pichola, the majestic City Palace of Udaipur is distinguished as one of the largest palace complex in India and among the best places to visit near Jaipur.
 Initially, it was built by Maharana Udai Singh in 1559 AD while the Palace complex was built over a period of nearly 400 years, with contributions from several rulers of the Mewar dynasty.
 A wonderful blend of Medieval European and Indian architectural styles, the complex has several towers, domes and arches, palaces courtyards, pavilions, terraces, corridors, rooms, and hanging gardens.
 The palace interior is decorated with intricate mirror work, murals, and ancient wall paintings of the Mewar kingdom.
 Diwan-i-Aam, Diwan-E-Khas, Mubarak Mahal, City Palace Museum, Moti Mahal, etc. are the prominent places to visit inside the complex as part of Udaipur Tour Packages.
 The palace opens its doors from 9.30 AM to 5.30 PM daily for visitors.

 Umaid Bhawan Palace, Jodhpur

 Built over an area of 26 acres with 347 rooms, Umaid Bhawan Palace in Jodhpur is one of the most fascinating royal palaces in Rajasthan and among the world’s largest private dwellings.
 It was built by Maharaja Umaid Singh in 1943 to provide employment to thousands of people during the time of famine.
 This grand and imposing yellow sandstone palace is known for its stunning mixture of Indo-Saracenic, Western Art Deco and Classical Revival styles of architecture.
-Owned by Maharaja Gaj Singh, the palace is the current residence of the royal family of Jodhpur.
+Owned by Maharaja Gaj Singh, the palace is the current residence of the royal family of Jodhpur, among the most prominent places to visit near Udaipur.
 A part of the palace (about 64 rooms) is converted into the heritage hotel by Taj Hotels.
 One can also find a gallery inside the palace that showcases stuffed leopards, classic cars that were used by the Maharajas, a vast collection of clocks, photographs and memorabilia as part of Rajasthan Tour Packages.
 One can visit this palace from 9 AM to 5 PM on all days of the week.

 Jai Vilas Palace, Gwalior